GokayPlus/kuronekoai/README.md

 ## 📄 License

 GPL-3.0 |
-I want to make it fully free it but it's my first project so if you use it on any project please give credit to the project by name.
+I want to make it fully free it but it's my first project so if you use it on any project, please give credit to the project by name.

 ---